erstazi/lpfm-player-boilerplate/template_src/README.md

 Set your own apps ID.
 More information can be found on Wikipedia on [reverse domain name notations](https://en.wikipedia.org/wiki/Reverse_domain_name_notation).

+**This might already be set when you ran the `cordova create` command**

 1. In the `package.json` file, you will need to change `{ReverseDomainNameNotations}` to your own app ID.
 Example: `com.erstazi.wfsnlpplayer`

 2. In the `config.xml` file, you will need to change `{ReverseDomainNameNotations}` to your own app ID.
 Example: `com.erstazi.wfsnlpplayer`

+### Time To Add Some Platforms

+Now, you can `cd` into your directory that you have the template downloaded in (e.g. `/path/to/projects/stationFullName`).

+Then run:

+`cordova platform add android`

+or

+`cordova platform add ios`

+or which ever platform you like to use.